KittyCAD/modeling-app/docs/kcl/std.md

 ```
-startSketchOn(data: SketchData, tag: SketchOnFaceTag) -> SketchSurface
+startSketchOn(data: SketchData, tag?: SketchOnFaceTag) -> SketchSurface
 ```

 #### Arguments

 * `data`: `SketchData` - Data for start sketch on.
 You can start a sketch on a plane or an extrude group.
+(REQUIRED)
 ```
 "XY" |
 "-XY" |